pybind/pybind11/docs/faq.rst

     find_package(PythonLibs)
     find_package(pybind11)

-It will detect Python 2.7 and pybind11 will peek it as well.
+It will detect Python 2.7 and pybind11 will pick it as well.

-In contrast this code
+In contrast this code:

 .. code-block:: cmake